NixOS/rfcs/rfcs/0145-doc-strings.md

 ## CommonMark as the content of doc-comments

-**Observing**: Doc-comments' content should be intuitive to read and write and straightforward to render.
-The nixdoc convention is only widely adopted in certain places (e.g., /lib) in nixpkgs.
-It may also come from a need for more understanding of the current self-cooked format.
+**Observing**: The use of CommonMark, a widely recognized and standardized format for documents, is prevalent in the documentation of code and software libraries.

-**Considering**: CommonMark as the content format.
+**Considering**: Doc-comments' content should be intuitive to read and write and straightforward to render.
+Furthermore it should follow established conventions in the nix ecosystem.

 **Decision**: CommonMark is the content of all doc-comments.